fajarajikusuma/fajarajikusuma/README.md

 # Hi there 👋 , I'm Fajar Aji Kusuma!
-All knowledge can be learned easily, but difficult to understand let alone practiced.
+All knowledge can be learned easily, but difficult to understand let alone practiced. <br>
-Like love that is difficult to understand what the woman wants.🙏 It's all about consistency.🤙
+Like love that is difficult to understand what the woman wants.😋 <br>
+It's all about consistency.🤙

 <!-- ## Maybe used often: